Optimizing IT Management

 1. Define the Scope: Start by establishing the boundaries of your system.
 Clearly identify the information processed and the systems involved, ensuring there’s no ambiguity about what’s included in the assessment.

-3. Conduct a Risk Assessment: Identify potential threats and vulnerabilities to your system.
-Recent statistics indicate that a significant percentage of entities (30-50%) approaching assessments are not fully prepared, underscoring the importance of thorough risk evaluation.
+3. Identify Threats: Identify potential threats and vulnerabilities to your system.
+Recent statistics indicate that a significant percentage of approaching assessments are not fully prepared, underscoring the importance of thorough preparation.
 Document your findings and outline how identified risks will be addressed.

 5. Assign Roles and Responsibilities: Clearly outline who is responsible for each aspect of the SSP, ensuring accountability.
 This step is vital for fostering a culture of responsibility within your organization.